mitchdz/ubuntu_20.10_vfio_gpu_passthrough/README.md

+## Step 1) Hook up required Hardware
-1. Put Host GPU is in PCIe slot 1
+* Plug Host GPU is in PCIe slot 1
-2. Put Guest GPU in PCIe slot 2
+* Plug Guest GPU in PCIe slot 2
-3. Plug one monitor into first GPU, second monitor into second GPU
+* Plug one monitor into first GPU, second monitor into second GPU
+* have two drives (one for Ubuntu host, one for Win10 guest)
+  * **NOTE:** I am using NVME for Win10 guest, Sata SSD for Ubuntu host because my motherboard has only one IOMMU group for the sata controller.
+To circumvent this, you could purchase a PCIe->SATA adapter and pass through the PCIe->SATA device

+## Step 2) Enable BIOS/UEFI features
-4. Enable Intel VT-x and VT-d
+* Enable Intel VT-x and VT-d (For AMD chips it should be called SVM)

-5. Install Ubuntu 20.04 into SSD
+## Step 5) Install Ubuntu 20.04

-6. build and compile linux kernel with ACS patch (only if your mobo does not properly separate IOMMU Groups)
+## Step 6) *build and compile linux kernel with ACS patch
+*Only if your motherboard/cpu does not properly separate IOMMU groups

+**NOTE:** using ACS patched kernel is a major security violation because it may potentially allow DMA to devices the VM should not have access to.
+This roughly translates to creating a way to break out from the guest VM to a host VM.

 to do this, simply run this script from mdPlusPlus: https://gist.github.com/mdPlusPlus/031ec2dac2295c9aaf1fc0b0e808e21a